Tips to Protect Your Watershed

 Why Should You Protect Your Watershed?

-From creating wildlife habitat areas for plants and animals to providing water to our homes, watersheds are responsible for supplying water to support a number of different ecosystems and environments.
-Without healthy watersheds, people, fish, and wildlife would struggle to find access to safe and healthy water.
+From creating wildlife habitat areas to providing water to our homes, watersheds are responsible for supporting a lot of different ecosystems.
+Without healthy local watersheds, people, fish, and other wildlife would lack access to safe water.

 When you take part in watershed protection tactics, you are making your local environment safer for you, your family, and your pets.
 Get peace of mind that you will always have access to fresh water and protect rivers, and enjoy lower water bills as a result.

 These simple steps can protect your local watershed and have a positive impact that lasts for years to come.
 But these tips are only the beginning.
 For more watershed conservation information, contact Indiana American Water or visit us online.
 We’re proud to offer Indiana homeowners all the information they need to improve their conservation efforts and reduce their impact on the local watershed, without sacrificing their family’s routines and comfort in their Indiana home.